 (Reason: Gives more direction to code official.
 Exception 4 deleted to provide protection where fire risks are poorly addressed.
 Amendment 903.2 addresses Exception 5 above relative to the elimination of sprinkler protection in these areas to avoid the shunt trip requirement.)

-\\Section 903.3.1.2.3; add section to read as follows:
+Section 903.3.1.2.3; delete section and replace as follows: